HewlettPackard/ilo-rest-api-docs/iLO5_Redfish_Reference.md

 ## MemoryDomain.v1_2_1.MemoryDomain
 ```@odata.type: "#MemoryDomain.v1_2_1.MemoryDomain"```

-This is the schema definition of a Memory Domain and its configuration.
+The MemoryDomain resource describes a Memory Domain and its configuration.
 Memory Domains are used to indicate to the client which Memory (DIMMs) can be grouped together in Memory Chunks to form interleave sets or otherwise grouped together.
 ### Resource Instances
 |Uri|HTTP Allow|
 |---|---|